Bed Head by TIGI Catwalk Root Boost Spray

 Tetrasodium EDTA comes as a white solid and is soluble in water.

 Learn more about Benzophenone-4Propane is a gas derived from petroleum and natural gas.
-It is used as a propellant.
+In cosmetics, its only used as an aerosol propellant (it pushes your product out of the can when you press the nozzle).

 This ingredient is an astringent alcohol.
 Astringent alcohols may also irritate skin as they high amounts may strip away your skin's natural oils.